Oceania Sirena deck plans

 Deck layouts, review of facilities, activities, amenities

-Oceania Sirena deck plan review at CruiseMapper provides newest cruise deck plans (floor layouts of the vessel) extracted from the officially issued by Oceania Cruises deckplan pdf (printable version).
+Oceania Sirena deck plan review at CruiseMapper provides newest cruise deck plans (2023-2024-2025 valid floor layouts of the vessel) extracted from the officially issued by Oceania Cruises deckplan pdf (printable version).

 Each of the Oceania Sirena cruise ship deck plans are conveniently combined with a legend (showing cabin codes) and detailed review of all the deck's venues and passenger-accessible indoor and outdoor areas.
 A separate link provides an extensive information on Oceania Sirena staterooms (cabins and suites), including photos, cabin plans and amenities by room type and category.

-MS Sirena cruise ship deck plan has a total of 342 staterooms for 684 passengers (max capacity is 800 guests), served by 400 crew/staff.
-The ship has 9 passenger decks, 4 restaurants, 11 lounges and bars, 1 pool, 3 jacuzzies (1 Spa), 4 elevators, no self-service laundry facilities (laundromats).
+MS Sirena cruise ship deck plan shows a total of 349 staterooms for 698 passengers (max capacity is 803), served by 400 crew/staff.
+The boat has 11 decks (9 passenger-accessible, 5 with cabins), 4 restaurants, 11 lounges and bars, 1 swimming pool, 3 outdoor Jacuzzis (large whirlpool hot tubs/1 Spa), 4 elevators, no self-service laundry facilities (laundromats).

-Oceania Cruises Sirena is the line’s newest “affordable luxury” vessel.
-The newly remodeled ship has all its outdoor deck spaces and cabin balconies covered with top-quality teak, and features custom-made tiles, luxury china (Villeroy & Boch), silver flatware (Christofle) and crystal (Riedel), plus the traditional for all Oceania vessels large collection of artworks displayed throughout the ship.
+The remodeled ship had all its outdoor deck spaces and cabin balconies covered with top-quality teak and features custom-made tiles, luxury china (Villeroy&Boch), silver flatware (Christofle) and crystal (Riedel), plus the traditional for all Oceania vessels large collection of artworks displayed throughout the ship.

 - During the drydock, all Owners and Vista suite accommodations were updated with colorful artwork, plush carpeting, dark walnut furniture finishes.